-4.5.
-First meeting (inaugural)
+4.4 First meeting (inaugural) Te hui tuatahi

-The first meeting of a local authority following a local authority triennial general election must be called by the chief executive as soon as practicable after the results of the election are known.
-The chief executive must give elected members not less than 7 days' notice of the meeting.
-However, in the event of an emergency the chief executive may give notice of the meeting as soon as practicable.
+The first meeting of a local authority, following a local authority triennial general election, must be called by the Chief Executive as soon as practicable after the results of the election are known.
+The Chief Executive must give Councillors not less than 7 days' notice of the meeting.
+However, in the event of an emergency the Chief Executive may give notice of the meeting as soon as practicable.